hemannayak/EV_Vehicle_Charge_Demand/README.md

 Explore the user interface and features of the deployed EV Adoption Forecasting App:

+## 🖼️ Screenshot of Output

+Explore the user interface and features of the deployed EV Adoption Forecasting App:

 ### 🚗 Forecasting Dashboard
 Displays current EV stats and forecast input options.
 ![Forecasting Dashboard](./assets/output1.png)